 Natural disasters, severe weather and climate

-Earthquakes: Solomon Islands is subject to earthquakes, volcanic activity and tidal waves.
-An earthquake of 8 magnitude occurred in April 2007, triggering a tsunami and resulting in casualties and widespread damage and flooding in coastal regions of Western and Choiseul Provinces.
+Solomon Islands is subject to earthquakes, volcanic activity and tsunamis.
+In February 2013, an 8.0 magnitude quake followed by dozens of aftershocks struck just off Santa Cruz, Temotu Province, which set off a powerful tsunami resulting in casualties.
 The island of Savo, 35 kilometres north west of Honiara, is a cyclically active volcano.
 US Geological Service provides real-time information on earthquakes.

 In the event of an earthquake or tsunami warning, you should make your way to higher ground and follow the advice of your accommodation provider and local authorities.
 Monitor local and foreign information sources for the latest information on tsunami warnings.
 You should be aware that destructive tsunamis have previously occurred in the Solomon Islands.
 The Pacific Tsunami Warning Center provides real-time information on tsunamis in the Pacific region, and you can subscribe to the service.
 For more information, read the Australian Tsunami Awareness brochure.